Isoparametric hypersurfaces in symmetric spaces of non-compact type and higher rank: Introduction

-We will provide two proofs of the claim of the isoparametricity and inhomogeneity of the examples in Theorem~\ref{th:explicit}~(ii).
+We will provide two proofs of the claims of isoparametricity and inhomogeneity in Theorem~\ref{th:explicit}~(ii).
 The first one is a direct approach based on the study of the extrinsic geometry of the examples via standard Jacobi field theory.
 The second one arises as a straightforward consequence of a new extension method of submanifolds and foliations in symmetric spaces from totally geodesic, flat submanifolds.
 This method is of independent interest, and seems to have remained unnoticed, in spite of being an application of results from~\cite{BDT:jdg} and~\cite{DV:imrn}.
 Specifically, the action of a group $S$ as in Theorem~\ref{th:explicit} on a symmetric space $M$ happens to be free, hyperpolar, and with minimal orbits~\cite{BDT:jdg}.
 Then, a general extension result (for free, polar actions with minimal orbits on Riemannian manifolds) given in~\cite{DV:imrn} by the first author applies, thus allowing to extend submanifolds and singular Riemannian foliations from a section $\Sigma$ of the polar $S$-action to~$M$.
-Importantly, this extension procedure preserves various geometric properties such as minimality or isoparametricity.
+Importantly, this extension procedure preserves various geometric properties such as minimality, polarity or isoparametricity.
+We refer to~\cite{DV:imrn} (see also~\cite{AB:book} and~\cite{HLO}) for the definitions of isoparametric submanifold of arbitrary codimension, singular Riemannian foliation, and polar, hyperpolar or isoparametric foliation.

 \begin{theo} Let $M$ be a symmetric space of non-compact type and rank $\geq 3$, and $S$ the connected Lie subgroup of $AN$ with Lie algebra $\g{s}=\g{b}\oplus\g{n}$, where $\g{b}$ is a subspace of codimension at least two of $\g{a}$ such that $H_\delta\in\g{b}$.
 Let $\Sigma\cong \R^{d}$ be a section of the hyperpolar $S$-action on $M$, where $d:=\rank M-\dim\g{b}$.